riverside/zino-grid/README.md

 # JavaScript Grid Web Component
-A simple grid web component
+Autonomous open source grid component with RTL support built on Custom Elements and Shadow DOM specifications.

 ## How to use